 |---|---|---|

-| Formal, targeted cover letter | One generic template for all roles | Use Europass structure or a DACH-aware assistant like Atlas Apply |
+| Formal, targeted cover letter | One generic template for all roles | Use Europass structure and tailor it manually per role |

 | Optional photo on CV (DACH) | US-style "no photo" templates only | Add a professional photo in a DACH-style layout when appropriate |

-| GDPR-grade privacy | Vague terms, data stored outside EU | Favour tools with explicit GDPR/ISO commitments |
+| GDPR-level privacy | Vague terms, data outside the EU | Favor tools with clear GDPR/ISO statements |

 | German/French content | English-only outputs | Pick tools that localize or support multiple languages |